timholy/Cartesian.jl/README.md

     C[oA] = A[oA] + B[oA]
 end
 ```
 This will be more efficient because only one set of offset variables needs to be constructed (see below).
+For functions with a tight inner loop, `@forindexes` is slower than `@forarrays` because an additional lookup needs to be performed.

 ### How `@forarrays` works